hnlcory/AzureVMS/TagWithCreator-main/README.md

 	- Endpoint Type: Azure Function (+ location of the function app)

+Result
+All new resources created within the within the defined resource group will automatically be given two tags: Who created the resource, and when the creation occurred

 References
 https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/tagging-azure-resources-with-a-creator/ba-p/1479819

-Results

-All new resources created within the defined resource group will automatically be given two tags: Who created the resource, and when the creation occurred